 Australian Group on Antimicrobial Resistance (AGAR)

-The Australian Group on Antimicrobial Resistance (AGAR) is a collaboration of clinicians and scientists from key microbiology laboratories around Australia and includes metropolitan and rural, and private and public sites.
+The Australian Group on Antimicrobial Resistance (AGAR) is a collaboration of clinicians and scientists from key microbiology laboratories around Australia.
+AGAR includes data from metropolitan and rural, and private and public sites.
 AGAR conducts targeted surveillance of selected pathogens that cause bloodstream infections and collects demographic, treatment and outcome data, and data on antimicrobial resistance (AMR) rates.
-AGAR is an important, core component of the Antimicrobial Use and Resistance (AURA) Surveillance System.
+AGAR is a core component of the Antimicrobial Use and Resistance (AURA) Surveillance System.

 The Australian Society for Antimicrobials (ASA) coordinates AGAR to collect, analyse and report on data submitted by participating laboratories.